kio42069/yapping/README.md

-# Blogger2
+# My Blog

-A static blog built with Vite + React, styled after https://0oxo0.neocities.org/.
+A no-bullshit blog built with Vite + React, because I'm tired of social media BS.

+## Why this exists
+- Because of the ai generated low quality slop
+- Because of the bombardment of personalised ads
+- Because of the absolute shithousery of bot accounts

+Dead internet theory be looking pretty real rn.

+## What to expect
+1. Regular short thoughts / stories
+2. Tech/electronics/games posting
+3. Rants (definitely rants)
+4. Picture dumps (rarely, when I got enough content lol)

 ## Features
 - Blog posts in Markdown
 - Giscus comments integration
-- Email subscription (Mailchimp/Buttondown)
+- Email subscription
-- Ready for Netlify and GitHub Pages deployment
+- Ready for Netlify deployment

 ## Getting Started